 IST 501: Integrative Theories and Methods of the Information Sciences and Technology

-Instructor: C. Lee Giles
+Instructor: Dr. C. Lee Giles

-This course provides an overview to the integrative aspects of the fields, which comprise the information sciences.
+This course provides an overview to the integrative aspects of the fields which comprise the information sciences.
 The course has three broad objectives.
 First, the course serves as an overview to the theories, models, findings, research methods and research-related issues that frame the multiple fields of the information sciences.
 Second, the course provides students a set of integrative techniques and models.
 Finally, the course provides students a means to begin formulating researchable topics and questions.

 IST 501 is designed as the introductory course for research-oriented graduate students who are interested in pursuing research in the various fields that comprise the information sciences.
-The specific focus is a critical integrative treatment of the research relative to how people use technologies to meet their information needs plus an understanding of the models with comprise the integration.
+The specific focus is a critical integrative treatment of the

 Grading: